jburguete/mpcotool/README.md

 * The syntax is:
 > $ ./compare simulated_file data_file result_file

-* The calibration is performed with a *sweep brutal force algorithm*.
+* The calibration is performed with a *sweep brute force algorithm*.

 * The experimental data files are:
 > 27-48.txt